sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d03_odm_lab/readme.md

 ## What is an ODM?
-	- An ODM (Object-Document Mapper) is a tool that lets you query and manipulate data from a non-relational database using an object paradigm.
+	An ODM (Object-Document Mapper) is a tool that lets you query and manipulate data from a non-relational database using an object paradigm.
-	- like a librarian that knows a bunch of things, so you don't have to.
+	Like a librarian that knows a bunch of things, so you don't have to.

 ## Express with Mongoose